 PKP concepts and notation enable probing deep and complex waters in music notation without becoming overwhelmed by details.
-The first ten pages contain all that's needed to understand PKP.
-Following that, understanding is developed via example pieces.
-Happy Birthday to You illustrates one classical mode for harmony and melody.
-Over the Rainbow illustrates chromatic harmony with no mode implications.
-I Got Rhythm illustrates cascaded mode/tonic changes known in jazz as "rhythm changes" because of their use in this piece.
-Giant Steps provides an example of simplicity underlying music-notation complexity: it "pushes the envelope" of the basic concepts so far that a new kind of simplicity emerges.
-These examples build towards a simple, coherent view of classical modes and the non-classical modes described in the next chapter.
+The first ten or so pages explain the fundamentals.
+The subsequent pages develop progressively more sophisticated example pieces that are easy to understand: Happy Birthday to You illustrates one classical mode (same key signature) used for everything.
+Over the Rainbow illustrates single-classical-mode melody with ornamental chromatic harmony that departs form the melody mode.
+Here's That Rainy Day inserts short chromatic melody/harmony segments into a single classical mode.
+I Got Rhythm illustrates cascaded, classical mode/tonic changes known in jazz as "Rhythm Changes" because of their use in this piece.
+Giant Steps pushes the complexity limits of these cascaded changes to an extreme that essentially breaks this way of looking at them for anyone but experts, but exposes a new kind of underlying simplicity.
+These examples build towards a simple, coherent view of classical and non-classical modes described in the next chapter.